On the morning of July 15, 1997, Gianni Versace walked to a café not far from his Miami Beach mansion to buy an Italian newspaper.

 Basically, if Patricia Highsmith hadn't written the story in 1955, The Talented Mr. Ripley could've been inspired by Andrew Cunanan.
 But at the end of the day, he didn't look like someone you would see on the street, or even at your door, and be afraid of.

 He arrived in Minneapolis on April 25, 1997.
-On April 27, he beat 28-year-old Jeffrey Trail to death with a hammer, rolled his body up in a rug and left him in a loft that belonged to Cunanan's ex-boyfriend David Madson, 33.
-Cunanan was at Madson's when he called up Trail, whom he knew from San Diego, to come over.
+Cunanan was at his ex-boyfriend David Madson's loft on April 27 when he called up 28-year-old Jeffrey Trail, whom he knew from San Diego, and invited him to come over.
 Trail told his roommate he'd meet him at a bar at 9 p.m. after he saw Cunanan.

 When Trail's body was found two days later, his watch had stopped at 9:55 p.m.